studiochazon/personal-tutor/deploy-tutor/README.md

 - Installs/verifies Node.js, PM2, nginx, and certbot
 - Prepares the server environment

+### 1a.
+Database Setup (`01a-setup-database.sh`)
+- Installs MySQL on the remote server
+- Creates database and user using credentials from `client/env.remote`
+- Runs the complete schema setup from `database/schema.sql`
+- Applies all migrations from `database-migrations/`
+- Saves database credentials to server

 ### 2. App Deployment (`02-deploy-app.sh`)
 - Builds the application locally
 - Creates deployment package
 - Uploads files to the server
 - Installs production dependencies
+- Copies `env.remote` to `.env` on server

 ### 3. Nginx Configuration (`03-configure-nginx.sh`)
 - Creates nginx configuration for `tutor.novotio.com`